“You’re Australian? I’ve always wanted to visit! Are you from Sydney?”

 So here’s my run-down of just a few of the fun things to do when visiting Australia that aren’t Sydney!

 People look at the distance from the East coast of Australia to the West and often get turned off but it’s well worth the trek.
-Filled with plenty of great wineries and natural wildlife, think swimming with dolphins at Monkey Mia, Western Australia and it’s capital, Perth, have plenty to offer.
+Filled with plenty of great wineries and natural wildlife, think swimming with dolphins at Monkey Mia, Western Australia and it’s capital, Perth, has plenty to offer.

-A short distance ferry ride from central Perth is Rottnest Island, home to quokka’s – small kangaroo like creatures – as well as plenty of unspoiled beaches and bay.
+A short distance ferry ride from central Perth is Rottnest Island, home to quokka’s – small kangaroo-like creatures – as well as plenty of unspoiled beaches and bay.
 Unspoiled why?
 Because no cars are allowed on Rottnest Island which makes bicycle riding all the go!

 My hometown and fondly known as RADelaide by its residents, Adelaide is the city you head to if you want to sip on fine wine, see a festival, or be a spectator of the Tour Down Under, the largest cycling event in the Southern Hemisphere.

 Known as the festival state of Australia, Adelaide has a choice of festivals throughout the year with the best time to visit being in the late summer months when things really ramp up.
-Kickstarting the year there is Womad, the world music festival, before quickly hosting the Adelaide Finge Festival, managing to pull big names from across Australia and the world to participate in comedy, dance, street performances, or instillation art.
+Kickstarting the year there is Womad, the world music festival, before quickly hosting the Adelaide Finge Festival, managing to pull big names from across Australia and the world to participate in comedy, dance, street performances, or installation art.

 If art to you is the purr of an engine then the Clipsal 500 also on might be the type of music to your ears you prefer.